rsheets/rexcel/vignettes/register-a-sheet.md

     - xl/_rels/workbook.xml.rels
     - xl/sharedStrings.xml *doesn't necessarily exist*
     - xl/styles.xml
-    - docProps/core.xml *(seen but not inspected in defined_names.xlsx)*
+    - docProps/core.xml *have never looked at one of these; we have one in defined_names.xlsx*
-    - docProps/app.xml *(ditto)*
+    - docProps/app.xml *ditto*
   * Worksheet: one main file per sheet
-    - xl/worksheets/sheet1.xml, xl/worksheets/sheet2.xml, and so on, is typical
+    - xl/worksheets/sheet1.xml, xl/worksheets/sheet2.xml, ... is typical
     - but xl/worksheets/sheet.xml is also possible!
+    - this is where sheet data actually lives, up to complications like the shared strings
   * Worksheet: a `rels` file for each sheet
     - xl/worksheets/_rels/sheet1.xml.rels and so on
   * Worksheet: a file of drawings?
     - xl/drawings/worksheetdrawing1.xml and so on
+    - *you don't necessarily have these, but I see them even when there are no "drawings"*

 The Ekaterinburg sheet from [readxl/#80](https://github.com/hadley/readxl/issues/80) has unusual structure.
 It was created by an undisclosed BI system but I include it here because the R packages that [wrap the Apache POI](https://poi.apache.org/spreadsheet/index.html) can read it just fine.
 So we should be able to return something informative for it.